MichaelMBishop/netAddHealth/README.md

       Then, if you already have the three listed packages installed, the remainder of the code may be executed at once.

-Acknowledgements: I owe thanks to Joyce Tabor and James Moody for assistance but any errors are my own.
+Acknowledgements: I owe thanks to Joyce Tabor, James Moody & Peter McMahan for assistance but any errors are my own.

 Details: